CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3 Running the Umbraco Site in a container

-Now that the Umbraco site is running through Kestrel but conneting to the database server in the container, we need to create a container for the Umbraco site.
+Now that the Umbraco site is running through Kestrel, we need to create a container for it.
+While running in the container, the Umbraco site will connect to the database in the container rather than the local database files.

 If the site is still running, stop it by running by pressing **Ctrl + c** in the terminal window.

 ## 3.1 Create the Umbraco Site container

-**Action:** In the Umbraco UmbWeb project create a Dockerfile to define the components of the Umbraco container.
+**Action:** In the **UmbWeb** folder create a Dockerfile to define the components of the Umbraco container.
 Paste the contents below in that file, and make sure the line endings are **LF**.

     # Use the SDK image to build and publish the website
     FROM mcr.microsoft.com/dotnet/sdk:7.0 AS build